NoneOneNine/BalanceGame/README.md

 Deployed on Heroku at https://balance-game-6967760693ac.herokuapp.com/.

-Use the link to join a room or create a new one.
+Use the link to start game.
+Join a room or create a new one.

 *TO DO: run on a custom domain*